bgtdevhub/aqi-arcgis-synchronizer/README.md

 ### How it works?

-In every 15 minutes, this lambda function will call an API provided by EPA.
+In every XX minutes, this lambda function will call an API provided by EPA.
 This API provides the details of a single environment monitoring site with current health advice for the last 48 hours of data.
-However, only latest data will be applied to ArcGIS feature layer.
+However, only latest hour of data will be applied to ArcGIS feature layer.

 ### Prerequisites